 Instructor: Sam Yates

-Students will design a brand identity for their hardest client: themselves!
-We will create a whole suite of brand identity graphics (logo, typography, imagery,) to apply to their life (business card, letterhead, social media presence, website).
-To use in their portfolio, their college applications, their own design/photography business or anything else they do and want to communicate to the world.
+Studio Description: Students will design a brand identity for their hardest client: Themselves!
+We will create a whole suite of brand identity graphics (logo, typography, pattern and other brand assets) to apply to their life (YouTube page, Twitch stream, TikTok, Twitter, Instagram, etc ).
+To use on their portfolio, their college applications, their own design/photography business or anything else they do and want to communicate to the world.
 Students will learn how to conceptualize logo ideas, sketch and then best practices to translate those idea into visuals using a logo grid and Adobe Illustrator.

 - Pencils and erasers

 - Flash drive